 - Joy Tobin, Principal Scientist Research Interests: using information technology to improve the delivery of healthcare; applying technologies from other industries to healthcare; building partnerships to accomplish shared vision

-- Teja Pristavec, Research Associate Research Interests: quantitative methods, health, and inequality
+- Teja Pristavec, Research Assistant Professor Research Interests: spatial analysis, administrative data, quantitative methods, health, and inequality

 - Kim Lyman, Project Associate